ava-labs/teleporter/README.md

 - `contracts/`
   - [`governance/`](./contracts/governance/README.md) includes contracts related to L1 governance.
   - [`ictt/`](./contracts/ictt/README.md) Interchain Token Transfer contracts.
-Facilities the transfer of tokens among L1s.
+Facilitates the transfer of tokens among L1s.
   - [`teleporter/`](./contracts/teleporter/README.md) includes `TeleporterMessenger`, which serves as the interface for most contracts to use ICM.
     - [`registry/`](./contracts/teleporter/registry/README.md) includes a registry contract for managing different versions of `TeleporterMessenger`.
   - [`validator-manager/`](./contracts/validator-manager/README.md) includes contracts for managing the validator set of an L1.